 If you are worried about cutting too much of your treasured Maine Coons claws off with the clippers, why not consider using a cat nail grinder?
 These devices quickly remove the tip of the nail and require no manual effort.

 A cat is more likely to accept an owner using a nail grinder because the process can be performed quickly.

 Cat Nail File

 Owners should also consider using a cat nail file such as this one from Amazon, to slowly but carefully file the husk of the cat nail off.

 Filing will take longer to complete and it may take time for your Maine Coon to adjust to this particular grooming routine.
-However, filing is one of the best ways to groom a Maine Coons claws since the file makes no noise, is soft and gentle on your cats claws, and owners is able control how much nail is file off.
+However, filing is one of the best ways to groom a Maine Coons claws since the file makes no noise, is soft and gentle on your cat’s claws, and the owner is able to control how much nail is filed off.

 Although owners may see declawing as an ideal solution for stopping their Maine Coon cat from clawing or scratching at their furniture, there really are many other kinder alternatives that should be considered first.